itarelkina/aip-irina-tarelkina/README.md

 * Ruby version
 ruby '2.5.3'

-Worked on Agile solo software development project building a pdf generated letters.
-Under the guidance of a senior software engineer, I had weekly Agile meetings for code reviews, sprint planning, and feature assignments.
+Worked on solo software development project building a pdf generated letters.

+In my project I used the following API gem 'prawn' gem 'prawn-rails' to generate letter in PDF bycreating template.

+Used the following API to import records for letter to CSV, to export records from CSV. gem 'csv' gem 'roo' gem 'iconv'

+Used gem 'devise' to set up users loging and security. gem 'devise'
 <img src="screenshot.png" alt="Blog Screenshot">